UCL/rsd-engineeringcourse/session03/intro.md

 Separate code concepts into files or modules
 --------------------------------------------

-Smell: You find it hard to locate a piece of code
+Smell: You find it hard to locate a piece of code<br>
 Smell: You get a lot of version control conflicts

 Before: